unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Customising Java types in Python (pt.
 2)

-Consider for instance the following customisations, allowing to use _Java collections_ with __Python syntax__
+Consider for instance the following customisations, allowing _Java collections_ to be used with __Python syntax__

 ```python
 from typing import Iterable, Sequence